 - Preheat the oven to 350.
 Grease and flour a 9x5x3 inch loaf pan and set aside.

 - In a small bowl sift the flour, baking soda, salt and baking powder.
-Mix in the dry pudding mix with a spoon.
+Stir in the dry pudding mix.
+Set aside

-- Add the flour mixture alternately with the bananas, mixing just until you don't see any pockets of flour.
+- Add 1/3 of the flour mixture to shortening, sugar and eggs alternating with 1/3 of the bananas, until everything is just mixed and you don't see any pockets of flour.
 Try not to over mix it.